rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 > **@dhh** Webpack’s support is awkward in my opinion and does not offer any benefits over Sprockets.
 Unlike in the realm of JavaScript compilation.

-Ok, there's a lot to unpack there.
+There's a lot to unpack there.

 When it comes to asset bundling, the "Rails way" is webpack for JavaScript and Sprockets for everything else.
 The default setup in a fresh Rail 6 install, similar to what Basecamp uses, still compiles CSS, images, and fonts with Sprockets.